 April 24, 2016

-4/24: PA: Trump and Clinton with Double-Digit Leads
+4/24: In Pennsylvania Trump & Clinton with Double-Digit Leads

 In the contest for the Republican presidential nomination in Pennsylvania, businessman Donald Trump, 45%, outpaces Texas Senator Ted Cruz, 27%, by 18 points among likely Republican primary voters statewide.
 Ohio Governor John Kasich follows with 24%.
 Trump leads his rivals among many key demographic groups.
 Of note, Trump and Cruz are competitive among white evangelical Christians and those who describe themselves as very conservative.
 Trump and Kasich vie for likely GOP voters who are college graduates or moderates.